 6. Mindfulness helps manage stress

-A positive attitude is key to being a mindful leader.
+A positive attitude is a key to being a mindful leader.
 It is very easy to get bogged down by stress or anxiety, however, and mindfulness teaches us not to get attached to our thoughts because they are not reality.

 Scientific research has found a negative correlation between mindfulness and stress following a mindfulness-based intervention, resulting in an improvement in psychological well-being.

-Mindfulness-based stress reduction training can keep us from getting stuck in a loop of negative thoughts, freeing up the energy we need to be productive.
+Mindfulness skills can keep us from getting stuck in a loop of negative thoughts, freeing up the energy we need to be productive.

 Those who practice mindfulness regularly are less prone to feeling stress or anxiety.
 Rather than focusing on the negative consequences of feeling stressed, mindfulness stress reduction allows us the space to think differently about the stress itself.